runarorama/runarorama.github.com/source/_posts/2015-06-23-a-scala-comonad-tutorial.markdown

 So `Coreader` just wraps up some value of type `A` together with some additional context of type `R`.
 Why is it important that this is a _comonad_?
 What is the meaning of `duplicate` here?

-The meaning of `duplicate` is that it puts the whole `Coreader` in the value slot.
+To see the meaning of `duplicate`, notice that it puts the whole `Coreader` in the value slot (in the `extract` portion).
 So any subsequent `extract` or `map` operation will be able to observe both the value of type `A` and the context of type `R`.
 We can think of this as passing the context along to those subsequent operations, which is analogous to what the reader monad does.

 In fact, just like `map` followed by `join` is usually expressed as `flatMap`, by the same token `duplicate` followed by `map` is usually expressed as a single operation, `extend`: